josephhu1/CNN-Brain-Tumor-MRI-Classification/README.md

 ## Note

 I only included the source code for the model, training script, and the prediction script.
-The source code for the full-stack web application is not included in this repository because I plan to continue developing this project in the future.
+The source code for the full-stack web application is not included in this repository if I plan to continue developing this project in the future.

 If you have any inquiries or are interested in collaboration opportunities, please contact me at: